brentlintner/linus/TRACKER.md

     * Turn down temperature?
     * Embrace never restricting the length of the prompt?

+* Bug: File content gets wiped with no more parts

 * Add back the request/response token logging separate

 ## Backlog